-Consider the risk of harm and at any point if there are 'causes for concern'
+Consider the risk of harm and at any point if there are 'causes for concern' you can refer back to police/Children's Services.

 Police / Children's Services/ MASH referral

 Refer to your local arrangements for dealing with incidents and contact local services.